Parker (2013 film): Pre-production and casting

 On April 18, 2011, Justin Kroll of Variety reported that Statham would play the role of Parker.
 Of Parker, Statham has commented that he's "a man who lives by a certain moral code. ...
 So there’s a likeable quality to this anti-hero."
 The actor noted that: "He’s involved in criminal activities but he perceives all business to be in some way crooked.
 He never steals from people who can’t afford it and he doesn’t hurt people that don’t deserve it."
 During the film, Parker is seen posing as a priest and as a wealthy Texan named Daniel Parmitt from San Antonio.

 On June 21, 2011, it was revealed that Lopez was in talks to play "the female lead, a character named Leslie, who gets involved with Parker as he executes a heist".
 Lopez's casting was confirmed, along with Nick Nolte, who played Parker's mentor.
 Lopez and Nolte previously worked together on the film U Turn (1997).
-Hackford noted the role of Leslie as a departure from her other work, considering she has been acting in romantic comedies for the last several years.
+Hackford noted the role of Leslie as a departure from her other work, considering she had been acting in romantic comedies for the previous several years.
 Leslie is a "savvy insider" who's "short on cash, but big on looks, smarts and ambition."
 Initially, she only partners with Parker for her own financial gain, but eventually becomes romantically involved with Parker.
 Wendell Pierce, Clifton Collins Jr., Michael Chiklis, Patti LuPone, and Emma Booth also co-starred in Parker.
-In the novel Flashfire, Leslie wasn't of Cuban descent.
+In the novel Flashfire, Leslie was not of Cuban descent.
 However, Hackford cast Lopez in the role and decided to re-write her as Cuban, hiring Italian-American LuPone to play her "domineering" mother.